 STT or Securities Transaction Tax is a tax payable by Investors & Traders to the Central Government and therefore is categorized as a Regulatory Charge.
 This again is standardized across all brokers and there is no difference between brokers, although it is a cost to the trader.

 Stamp Duty is a fee payable by Investors & Traders to State governments and therefore is also categorized as a regulatory Charge.
 This again is standardized across all brokers.

 SEBI Fees is a fee payable by Investors & Traders to SEBI and therefore is categorized as a regulatory Charge.
 This again is standardized across all brokers and there is no difference between brokers, although it is a cost to the trader.

 Implied Interest Cost

 While this is not a direct cost, this is an indirect cost ignored by most novice traders and investors.
 Most Stock brokers ask their clients to put up the 100% entire margin for buying stocks upfront even though exchanges settle in two working days.
 This results in blocking capital, lower buying power and loss of interest.

 Limited Period Offer:

-Open the lowest cost Trading and Demat account today and get 100% unlimited brokerage cashback for the 1st month!
+Open the lowest brokerage trading and Demat account today and get Free brokerage trading for the 1st month!
 No conditions apply.